GoatTodo/sdk/README.md

 (You may need: `rustup component add rustfmt --toolchain nightly`)

+## Versioning

+This repository follows [semver](https://semver.org) with the exception that until major version 1.0, minor versions are considered breaking changes.

 ## License

 This entire repository, all contributions, use, and more are licensed under the [AGPLv3](./LICENSE) license.
 You are free to use this project or contribute to this project as long as this license is followed; helpful information may be found [here](https://choosealicense.com/licenses/agpl-3.0).